There are dental insurance solutions available to finally solve all dental healthcare limitations.

-This gap can be successfully filled by purchasing a dental insurance policy that can fill the gap and ensure that crucial dental work is not delayed (or worse still, ignored) as a result of the costs associated with it.
 In addition, increasingly rising medical costs and insufficient medical cover, many South Africans are excluded from affordable, professional and quality primary health care services, which includes basic dentistry.
-South Africans are also increasingly becoming aware of the critical role of dentistry – combined with good oral hygiene – in continued good oral health.
+South Africans are also increasingly becoming aware of the critical role of dentistry – combined with good oral hygiene – in continued good overall health.

-Medical schemes that do not pay dental benefits from their risk pools either provide no cover for dentistry or expect members to fund these costs from their medical savings accounts.
-Few members maintain positive balances in these accounts, because the funds are often inadequate for their day-to-day expenses for the year.
+Medical schemes either provide no cover for dentistry or expect members to fund these costs from their medical savings accounts or emergency funds.
+Few members maintain positive balances in these accounts, because their salaries alone are often inadequate for their day-to-day expenses and their medical expenses exceed possible savings amounts.

 - A root canal: R900 to R2 500